 The need for nuance

-Tomorrow’s ESG demands will change from todays.
+Tomorrow’s ESG demands can change from today’s.
 The ESG conversation changes constantly and there is no one single ESG mandate that all investors align to.
 We see different investors desiring the ability to apply their own bespoke philosophies to their portfolios, and rightly so, as the level of nuanced understanding of the impact of mandates continues to evolve as well.
-Take fossil fuels as an example of this evolution: Green-oriented constituents may demand a simple divestment approach, as seen in many of the student protests.
+Take fossil fuels as an example of this evolution: Green-oriented constituents may demand a simple divestment approach¹, as seen in many of the student protests.
 But not all fossil fuel energy companies are the same.
 Ironically, some of the same companies that are seemingly the greatest abusers can be the same firms investing the most in green energy.
 Those investments may be vital toward solving the long-term climate issue.
 Are we recommending continued investments in those fossil fuel companies?
 Not necessarily.
-But we do believe greater levels of transparency in the nuances of ESG scoring - in addition to greater levels of nuanced control of underlying holdings and filters - are necessary to solving the problem.
+But we do believe greater levels of transparency in the nuances of ESG scoring—in addition to greater levels of nuanced control of underlying holdings and filters—are necessary to solving the problem.